cwade432/cwade432/README.md

   <div id="header">
     <h2> About me </h2>
       <p>
-        Graduating with an associates degree in Computer Information Techonologies. \n I enjoy learning new things and understanding how they work!
+        Graduating with an associates degree in Computer Information Techonologies.
+        I enjoy learning new things and understanding how they work!
     <ul>
       <li> a </li>